prax-1/Cobstruction_3d_Printer/README.md

 1. Install Klipper Firmware: Begin by flashing the Klipper firmware onto the Makerbase SKR board following the instructions provided in the Klipper documentation.
 2. Assemble Printer Components: Assemble the printer components including the frame, motors, extruder, and bed according to the manufacturer's instructions.
 3. Connect Electronics: Connect the Makerbase SKR board to the printer's electronic components, ensuring all connections are secure and properly configured.
-4. Configure Klipper: Configure Klipper firmware settings to match the specifications of your printer, including motor steps, endstop positions, and printer dimensions.
+4. Configure Klipper: Configure Klipper firmware settings to match the specifications of your printer, including motor steps, end-stop positions, and printer dimensions.
 5. Calibration and Testing: Perform calibration procedures such as bed leveling and extruder calibration to ensure accurate printing.
 Test the printer with small-scale prints before proceeding to larger projects.

 ## Contributors